Introducing Jane Eyre

 Think about how you would characterize the ideal Victorian woman.
-Read the following section "The ideal Victorian women" from Dr. Lynn Abrams article "Ideals of womanhood in Victorian Britain," via EDSITEment-reviewed Internet Public Library.
-Then, alone or with a partner, write a speech from the point of view of a candidate competing for the title "Ideal Victorian Woman" (a Victorian version of the Miss.
-America pageant if you will), using the questions below to guide you.
+Read the following section "The ideal Victorian women" from Dr. Lynn Abrams article "Ideals of womanhood in Victorian Britain" via EDSITEment-reviewed Internet Public Library.

-Play the "Victorian Women's Rights" game for the year 1840, the same time period when Charlotte Bronte was embarking on her career as a writer.
+Play the "Victorian Women's Rights" interactive for the year 1840, the same time period when Charlotte Brontë was embarking on her career as a writer.
 Then examine what the laws said about women's rights using A Brief Summary in Plain Language of the Most Important Laws Concerning Women (1854).

-Read the letters between Bronte and Southey by scrolling down to the paragraph in Chapter VIII that begins with Southey's letter ("It is not my advice that you have asked as to the direction of your talents").
-Read Southey’s letter, Bronte's response to Southey's letter, Southey's second letter, and the two short paragraphs that follow Southey's second letter.)
+Read the letters exchanged between Brontë and Southey by scrolling down to the paragraph in Chapter VIII that begins with Southey's letter ("It is not my advice that you have asked as to the direction of your talents").
+Read Southey’s letter, Brontë's response to Southey's letter, Southey's second letter, and the two short paragraphs that follow Southey's second letter.